garfix/dossier-andreas/README.md

  createAndreas.bat

-You need some version of Java to run it.
+You need to have Java installed to run it.